Home

 (Due to some differences in Spanish & Portuguese naming conventions, I also use the name Carlos Alberto Perello Mota Pinto.)

-Broadly speaking, I am interested in applying Analysis and Probability to develop new robust computational tools, and understanding the theory underpinning said algorithms.
+Broadly speaking, I am interested in applying Analysis and Probability to develop new robust statistical tools, and understanding the theory underpinning said algorithms.
 I draw most of my inspiration from the realms of integrable probability, optimal transport, and statistical mechanics.
 Optimal transport, in particular, has been a great interest of mine for quite some time now, due to its applications in both theory and practice.
 In addition, I am also intersted in studying algorithms for stochastic optimisation, such as optimising over random functions arising from Spin Glass theory and disordered systems, as these have applications in machine learning and statistical physics (such as graph cutting problems).
+In terms of applications, I am particularly drawn to applying these ideas to problems in mathematical finance, machine learning and control theory.

 I wrote my MSc dissertation on the optimal matching problem and its connection to optimal transport; I was very lucky to be supervised by Prof James Martin.
 Before this, I wrote my BSc project on importance sampling, where I was fortunate to work alongside Prof Ömer Deniz Akyildiz.